index

 Binding Energy, Critical Radii, & Information Maintenance Tax

-Every atom in your body pays continuous energy to maintain its structure against entropy.
-Nuclear binding energy, chemical bonds, gravitational self-energy—these represent ongoing thermodynamic costs, an information maintenance tax that all organized systems pay to resist dissolution into thermal chaos.
+Every atom in a bound system pays continuous energy to maintain its structure against entropy.
+Nuclear binding energy, chemical bonds, gravitational self-energy—these represent ongoing thermodynamic costs, an information maintenance tax that all organized systems pay to resist thermal randomization.

 The Thermodynamic Tax

 Landauer’s principle establishes the minimum energy cost for information maintenance against thermal noise—kBTln2k_B T \ln 2 per bit, where kBk_B is Boltzmann’s constant and TT is temperature1.
 Binding energy across all scales represents this ongoing thermodynamic maintenance against entropy.
-Rather than stored or latent energy that could be released, binding energy quantifies the continuous work required to keep structure coherent.
+It quantifies the continuous work required to keep structure coherent.
 Nuclear binding maintains quark confinement, electromagnetic binding maintains atomic configurations, gravitational binding maintains bulk coherence—each through sustained energy expenditure against thermal randomization.

 Nbits=log2(Ωh3N),N_{\text{bits}} = \log_2\left(\frac{\Omega}{h^{3N}}\right),